steve-rodri/react-weather-app/README.md

 2. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
 3. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy that API key and keep track of it somewhere!
 4. Take a look at the API docs.
 All APIs are different so you need to study the documentation to see what the endpoints look like and what you will get back.
-5. Open Postman to check out the data you're working with & to verify that your key works.
-Make a GET request to the following URL in postman, adding your API key to the end.
 5. Paste the URL into your browser to check out the data you're woking with and to verify that your key works.
 You can use a [Chrome extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) to format the JSON response.
+Alternatively, you can use an app like [Postman](https://www.getpostman.com/) to make a GET request.
 <details>
   <summary>Click this arrow if you want to see what your URL should look like.</summary>